 It’s crazy how many food products there are in the grocery stores.
 Some of them are healthy and some are known for being terrible for you, but here’s the thing: we buy them all.
 If we didn’t, they would never have been created.
 And that’s where food scientists come in.

 The degree program was fun, challenging, and interesting.
 I had a great internship that confirmed how much fun it is to create new foods and change old recipes.
 It is exactly what I want to do for the rest of my life.
-I want to get into product development so that I can continue to create new food products.
+I wanted to get into product development so that I can continue to create new food products.
 It’s what I’ve been doing for many years at home, so why not do it as a career?

-Also, I want to blog, and show people what it is that Food Scientists do.
+Also, I want to blog, and show people what it is that food scientists do.
 They make products that people love, that are healthy, that feed countries, and most of all, taste amazing.
 And food chemistry is crazy.
 The many things you can do with sugar are insane.
 I do agree it can all be done with fewer chemicals, though.
 Now that consumers are demanding healthier food, I hope to have success making products that aren’t that different from what I’d make at home.

 Eat your veggies, exercise, have fun, love life, and eat cupcakes.